 The best part is that a lot of the skills involved in these roles can be self-taught; reputable blogs such as HubSpot and Neil Patel offer a wealth of information on how to get involved, while it is possible (although fiercely competitive) to make a living without ever leaving your bedroom.

 Average salary: Digital marketers can expect to earn around the $60,000 (£46,220) mark when representing a reputable firm, although this figure can grow or shrink considerably depending on how successful you are.
 For those who are self-employed, meanwhile, potential earnings are entirely dependent upon how well your campaigns perform and how much capital you are able/willing to invest for your returns.
+As this job is highly competitive and popular, a great digital marketing résumé is imperative.

 2. Sales Representative

 As previously mentioned, the secret of successful marketing is in understanding human psychology, as well as how to exploit it.
 As Brad Bodnick (portrayed by Jon Bernthal) proved in 2013’s The Wolf of Wall Street, it’s not about making someone want to buy your product but, rather, about convincing them that they need it.
-If you can translate this concept into a practical reality, then your skills are definitely going to be in demand.
+If you can translate this concept into a practical reality, then your sales skills are definitely going to be in demand.

 You don’t necessarily need any formal education, either; many sales directors and executives started on the shop floor, pitching products to customers or investors.
 If you can convert those calls into orders, then not only will you be handsomely reimbursed for your efforts, but you’ll also quickly find yourself rising within the hierarchy.
 Talented salespeople are worth their weight in gold, after all, and companies in every industry are keen to secure their services.